good-move/Java-Processing/README.md

 # Java-Processing
-a bunch of small Processing apps
+A bunch of small Processing apps
+Head over to https://processing.org to find out more about the technology